rutger-speksnijder/restphp/README.md

 [![License](https://poser.pugx.org/rutger/restphp/license)](https://packagist.org/packages/rutger/restphp)
 [![Build Status](https://travis-ci.org/rutger-speksnijder/restphp.svg?branch=master)](https://travis-ci.org/rutger-speksnijder/restphp)

-RestPHP is a basic PHP library for creating RESTful API's.
+RestPHP is a PHP library for creating RESTful API's.
 It supports OAuth2 authentication using this library: http://bshaffer.github.io/oauth2-server-php-docs/.

 The RestPHP library contains a base class from which can be extended to create API's.
 The library contains a simple Router class for setting routes for different HTTP methods.

 ## Security
 The library can be configured to use OAuth2 to secure your API.
 The configuration parameters for this are explained in the "config.php" configuration file.
 The library used for creating and managing access tokens is located here: http://bshaffer.github.io/oauth2-server-php-docs/.
 You can google "OAuth2" to get more familiar with how it works.

 Security can also be turned off if you want to create your own method of authorization, or don't want to secure your API at all.

 The base API class uses the same endpoints as described in the tutorial for the library mentioned above (http://bshaffer.github.io/oauth2-server-php-docs/cookbook/), except without the ".php" suffix.

+## Supported request content types
+RestPHP can accept data in multiple content types.
+The following types are supported:
+ - Form URL encoded data
+ - GET data
+ - JSON
+ - XML

+You can add support for other content types by editing the Request Factory class and adding a new content type.
+More on that below under usage.

-## Supported content types
+## Supported response content types
 RestPHP can return data in multiple content types.
 The following types are supported:
  - JSON
  - XML
  - HTML
  - Plain text

-You can add support for other content types by editing the array in the Response class and adding a class for your content type.
+You can add support for other content types by editing the Response Factory class and adding a new content type.
 More on that below under usage.

 You can also let the client decide which type of content should be returned.